tusharx0809/dsa-maths-python/README.md

-# This repository will be containing bascis of Data strcutures and algorithms and some problem solving
+# This repository will be containing bascis of Mathematics, Data strcutures and algorithms and some problem solving